Oscarvlad/alx-system_engineering-devop/0x01-shell_permissions/README.md

 My name is Betty: a script that switches the current user to the user betty.
 Who am I : script that prints the effective username of the current user..
+Groups: script that prints all the groups the current user is part of.